The importance of accurate data for effective asset management

 This process begins with determining what data is most useful and how it needs to be collated for reporting and fleet analysis purposes such as tracking the key performance indicators (KPIs).

-Pre-configured fleet management software such as FleetWave CORE contains the key modules and fleet reporting tools in place to effectively manage a fleet.
+Pre-configured fleet management software such as FleetWave CORE contains the key modules and reporting structures in place to effectively manage a fleet.
 This means that only the data that is relevant to influencing fleet operations is collated, saving time trawling through irrelevant results.
-And data becomes most useful for asset management when it helps supports the achievement of meeting goals and objectives.
+And data becomes most useful for asset management when it helps meet goals and objectives.

 Which areas of asset management should data be applied?